mischulz14/from-dna-to-dev/README.md

 I wrote this game with Typescript and the Phaser 3 framework for Javascript Gamedevelopment.
 If you have any question about the code or want tipps on how to handle some weird Phaser behaviors, you can reach out to me [here](michaelschulz.tech).

-### OOOH and btw - All of the art assets are drawn and animated by myself so please ask if you want to use them!
+### OOOH and btw - All of the art assets are drawn and animated by me so please ask if you want to use them!
 Thanks (: